Last Updated: 11 November 2019

 Personal Data we collect when you register with us online or create an online account: You can browse the Website without registering with us or creating an online account.
 If you choose not to register with us or create an online account we will not collect and use your personal data.
 However, in order to access certain resources or services via the Website (e.g., to download reports or papers, access technical alerts or to join technical forums), you will need to register with us.
 If you register and create an online account, we collect certain personal data about you such as:

 - Whether or not you are acting on behalf of a current customer.

-Personal Information that we collect when you do business with Forcepoint: We may collect and process Customer, Vendor or Business Partner Data when you conduct business with Forcepoint on behalf of a Customer or prospective customer, or as, or on behalf of, a vendor, supplier, consultant, professional adviser or other third party.
-"Customer, Vendor or Business Partner Data" means information relating to an identified or identifiable natural person that Forcepoint receives on behalf of a customer or prospective customer, or from or on behalf of a vendor, supplier, consultant, professional adviser or any other third parties that do business with Forcepoint, whether or not such natural person is also a Website user.
-Examples of Customer, Vendor or Business Partner Data include:
+Personal Data we collect when you do business with Forcepoint: We may collect and process Customer, Vendor or Business Partner Personal Data when you conduct business with Forcepoint on behalf of a Customer or prospective customer, or as, or on behalf of, a vendor, supplier, consultant, professional adviser or other third party.
+"Customer, Vendor or Business Partner Personal Data" means information relating to an identified or identifiable natural person that Forcepoint receives on behalf of a customer or prospective customer, or from or on behalf of a vendor, supplier, consultant, professional adviser or any other third parties that does business with Forcepoint, whether or not such natural person is also a Website user.
+Examples of Customer, Vendor or Business Partner Personal Data include:

-- Contact details of points of contact for Customers, Vendors or Business Partners (such as name, business phone numbers, business address);
+- Customers’, Vendors’, or Business Partners’ points’ of contact connection or communication details (such as name, business phone numbers and business address);

 - Business contact information (such as job title, responsibilities, department and name of organization);